Is Coconut Oil Healthy? A Look at the Research

 But what’s the truth?
 I did a deep dive into the latest research to find out.

-Why it's sometimes considered a health food
+Why is it sometimes considered a health food?

 Well, like most things in the world of nutrition, things sprouted from a shred of truth.
 Let’s start with some chemistry, shall we?